We appreciate your assistance in helping monitor for CWD

 After harvesting a deer, follow these instructions to collect lymph nodes near the jaw of the animal.

-Please take the time to age your deer as a yearling or adult.
-Our sampling focus is on adults: if your deer has fewer than six teeth per side, we do not need the sample.
+Please take the time to age your deer or elk as a yearling or adult.
+Our sampling focus is on adults and yearlings.

 Submitting Your Samples